Executive Summary

 Advisory Board

-Carr will create an industry-wide Arts-Technology advisory board with input into company selection and early access to product development — ensuring market fit from day one.
+Carr and APAP will create an industry-wide Arts-Technology advisory board with input into company selection and early access to product development — ensuring market fit from day one.

 • AI-driven tools for arts marketing, audience development, and content discovery